Laser Blocking Roller Blinds

 Laser radiation must be prevented from escaping through the windows of laboratories and production facilities.
 Ordinary curtains or screens are rarely capable of stopping a laser beam and specially designed blocking products are required.

-AFTER – Laser clinic fitted with Laser Blocking Roller Blinds and Window Blocks
+AFTER – Laser clinic fitted with Lasermet Laser Blocking Roller Blinds and Window Blocks

 AFTER – Laser Blocking Roller Blinds and Window Blocks fully open / retracted